 Dana works as a nurse in one of the retirement homes in Colorado Springs.
 She knows for sure what the elderly really want and need: our love, care and attention.
 Dana is also a loving wife and mother of three boys.

 Seniors Journal is reader-supported.
-We may earn a commission through products purchased using links on this page.
-Learn more about our process here
+We may earn a commission through products purchased using links.

 While mobility scooters on Amazon and other vendor sites are many, the quality in some of them can be disappointing.
 If you think you can tell good and lousy mobility scooters apart, you might be wrong, and that has the potential to lead to a disappointing purchase.
 However, with our team’s help, purchasing the best mobility scooter for outdoor use may just be a cinch.